michijs/michijs/README.md

     Proxy->>Subscriber: Notifies with a signal (new value)
 ```

 This approach allows for a much more granular update.
-Instead of updating an entire component, you can update html elements, attributes, or a simple text node and still maintain the principle of a single source of truth
+Instead of updating an entire component, you can update html elements, attributes, or a simple text node and still maintain the principle of a single source of truth.

 ```mermaid
 graph TD;
     subgraph Observable